Agoric/ERTP/core/zoe/docs/zoe.md

 I want to trade my three bricks for five wool.
 You realize you have five wool and agree to the deal.
 Without Zoe, though, you might send me the five wool, and I might disappear without ever giving you the three bricks in return.
 With Zoe, we can safely trade with each other, even if we don't trust one another.
-We can also safely rely on the swap smart contract.
-At worst, if the swap contract behaves badly, we will both get a refund, and at best, we'll get what we each wanted.
+We are assured that at worst, if the swap contract behaves badly, we will both get a refund, and at best, we'll get what we each wanted.

 Let's use the basic `publicSwap` contract ([full text of the real contract](/core/zoe/contracts/publicSwap.js)).